AIM-Innsiktsplatformen/SyntheticPersons/README.md

 3. Open the `api_key.py` file in your preferred text editor.
 4. Replace `your_openai_api_key_here` with your actual OpenAI API key, which should be a string.
 Make sure to keep the quotes around the key.
 5. Save the file and close the text editor.
+6. Remember to restart your kernal if running in jupiter notebook

 Now you're all set to run the notebook and start interacting with the OpenAI API!